 The most fantastical element is the setting itself.
 Winters and summers can last decades in the Seven Kingdoms, and this magical relationship of the seasons affects everything that happens in the novel.
 Readers who come to A Game of Thrones looking for orcs and wizards in pointy hats will be largely disappointed, but keeping an open mind about what constitutes a fantasy novel will make the book a rewarding experience.
 The ending, however, suggests the rest of the Song of Ice and Fire will see and increase in elements of the fantastic.

 Return of the Long Winter

 A Game of Thrones makes for an engaging if somewhat lengthy read.
-Martin is skilled enough as a writer not only to keep readers interested and caring about what happens over the course of the long novel but also to convince them to read the rest of his Song of Ice and Fire whenever he gets around to finishing it.
+Martin not only keeps readers interested and caring about what happens over the course of the long novel but also convinces them to read the rest of his Song of Ice and Fire whenever he gets around to finishing it.

 Martin, George R. R. A Game of Thrones.
 New York: Bantam Spectra, 1996.

 - Visiting Westeros: A Complete Guide to Game of Thron...

 A Handy guide to Game of Thrones fans who wish to visit the various lands of their beloved Westeros.
 Here is a complete guide to all filming locations around the world used in the series thus far.

 Play the game of thrones because Seth Tomko reviews A Clash of Kings.